 Water should be drained from the module assembly whenever the warning light comes on.
-The WATER IN FUEL light will come on when approximately 0.2 pints (100 cc) of water accumulates in the module.
+The WATER IN FUEL light will come on when approximately 0.2 pints (100 ml) of water accumulates in the module.
+If water level is allowed to exceed this level, the water may be passed through to the engine and may cause FIE (Fuel Injection Equipment) damage.